stonerl/nova-prettier-extension/prettier.novaextension/README.md

 ## Using Prettier forks or prettier-eslint

-You should be able to use any fork of Prettier that utilizes the same API, as well as [`prettier-eslint`](https://github.com/prettier/prettier-eslint), by explicitly setting the `Prettier module` path in the extension or project settings.
+You can use any Prettier fork that adheres to the same API, as well as [`prettier-eslint`](https://github.com/prettier/prettier-eslint), by explicitly specifying the `Prettier module` path in the extension or project settings.

 ## Working with remote files